frankieag10/se_project_express/README.md

 The back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

+# What technologies we used:

+Express : Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.

+NodeJs : Node.js is a cross-platform, open-source server environment that can run on Windows, Linux, Unix, macOS, and more.

+Mongoose : Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports Node.js and Deno (alpha).

+REST API : A REST API is an API that conforms to the design principles of the REST, or representational state transfer architectural style.

+Postman : Postman is an API Platform for developers to design, build, test and iterate their APIs.
+ESLint : ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.

-## Running the Project
+# Running the Project

-`npm run start` — to launch the server
+npm run start — to launch the server

-`npm run dev` — to launch the server with the hot reload feature
+npm run dev — to launch the server with the hot reload feature

-### Testing

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12 test